aws-samples/inspector-ami-scanning-solution/README.md

 ![Multiple AMI Scanning - Solution Overview drawio](https://github.com/aws-samples/inspector-ami-scanning-solution/assets/102709027/7afc3368-3c7b-45be-abbc-cfc2142f69f6)

 We can extend the solution to handle multiple AMIs and automatic scheduling.
 The extended solution triggers a Lambda function on a scheduled basis which identifies AMIs with the appropriate tags and passes parameters to the Step Functions workflow.
 The rest of the solution is unchanged from the first part of the solution.

-The high-level overview of the full solution is as follows;
-1. A scheduled rule is created with Amazon EventBridge which could be daily, weekly or monthly depending on your use case to trigger a Lambda function.
-2. The Lambda function searches for AMIs with the appropriate tags and passes these as parameters to the Step Functions workflow.
-3. The first Step Functions state machine  is invocated for each AMI to be scanned.
-4. The first AWS Step Functions workflow deploys a temporary EC2 instance from the AMI which is defined.
-5. A Lambda function is invoked to create an EventBridge rule.
-6. An EventBridge rule is created to listen for the successful Inspector scanned event of the temporary EC2 instance.
-7. A Lambda function is invoked to tag the EC2 instance.
-8. The temporary EC2 instance is tagged showing the Inspector scanning is in progress
-9. The first AWS Step Functions workflow will send a notification to a SNS topic.
-10. The EventBridge rule parses the required parameters and triggers the second AWS Step Functions state machine.
-11. A Lambda function is invoked to generate an Inspector report and export the findings to a S3 bucket.
-12. The scanned AMI Inspector results are saved to a S3 bucket.
-13. The AWS Step Functions workflow will terminate the temporary EC2 instance.
-14. A Lambda function is invoked to delete the temporary EventBridge rule.
-15. The temporary EventBridge rule and targets are deleted.
-16. A Lambda function is invoked to tag the AMI
-17. The scanned AMI is updated with tagging metadata.
-18. The second AWS Step Functions workflow will send a notification to a SNS topic.

 #### AMI Tagging